Education

 University of Hull Announces New Engineering Partnership with Siemens

-The University of Hull has announced a landmark partnership with Siemens Energy that will create new degree apprenticeships in renewable energy engineering and establish a joint research programme focused on offshore wind technology.
-The agreement, signed at a ceremony at the university's Venn Building on Cottingham Road, represents one of the largest industry-university collaborations in the Humber region and is expected to benefit hundreds of students and early-career engineers over the next five years.
+The University of Hull has announced a landmark partnership with Siemens Energy that will create new degree apprenticeships in renewable energy engineering and establish a joint research centre on campus.